 - Make edits to your email

-Note: The Update Proof & Previews function creates BOTH a Proof and a Previews & QA checklist and runs one set of email previews.
-To avoid running previews use the New Version button and Paste HTML.
+NOTE: The Update Proof & Previews function creates BOTH a Proof and a Previews & QA checklist and runs one set of email previews.
+To avoid running previews, use the New Version button and paste in your HTML.

-- use the options displayed to either send in, paste HTML or import from a file storage service.
+- Use the options displayed to either send in, paste your HTML or import from a file storage service.

 - In a few seconds, your Proof project will be updated with the new draft email.

-Next to each version is a “View” link which will load in the old version of your email.
+Next to each version is a View link that will load that prior version of your email.